 "You planned this, yourself?"

 "Yes, Sir.
 I was on my own - no accomplices."

 "How did you start the vanship's engine on your own?"

 "Ensign Row, though I do not approve of what you did, I have to say that was a masterful bit of flying and a clever plan."

 Alex complied, explaining to Moody, that it had all started with the steam musket fire.

-"It's a land tactic.
-Why use it in air battles?"
+"It's a land battle tactic.
+Why use it in air maneuvers?"

-"Because it is the First Foray as prescribed by Guild in the Chivalric Code."
+"Because it is the First Foray as prescribed by Guild in the Code of Warfare."

 "It's a pointless bloodbath."

 Alex told him an edited version of the story.